Smitza/SOA---CA2-API-Pair-Project/README.md

 5. Testing with Postman
 6. If there's time some kind of extra feature (voice lines?)

+# Idea planner
+Characters have a base of id, name, health etc...
+Weapons can modify a character's stats, such as abilities, health or speed.
+(E.g. Demoman can wear shield, and gain more speed and charge ability.)

 # Ref

 1. Team fortess WebAPI:- https://wiki.teamfortress.com/wiki/WebAPI